What Marketing Budget Should My Business Adopt to Make Us More Competitive?

 Lead generation

 The size and scope of the business determine how much money is allocated for lead generation.
-Smaller or less established businesses may have marketing priorities that require them to spend a lot of marketing budget on lead generation to grow the customer base and retain existing customers.
-Larger, more established companies may spend more on nurturing existing leads or have a marketing budget based on the need for purchasing better-quality leads through affiliates.
+Smaller or less established businesses may have marketing priorities that require them to spend a lot of their marketing budget on lead generation to grow the customer base and retain existing customers.
+Larger, more established companies may spend more on nurturing existing leads or have a marketing budget based on the need to purchase better-quality leads through affiliates.

 Digital marketing campaigns

 In small business marketing teams, social media, email marketing campaigns, and SEO efforts are important parts of the digital marketing program.
-Digital marketing covers a broad range of resources and practices dedicated to improving a company's online presence.
+Digital marketing covers many resources and practices dedicated to improving a company's online presence.
 Companies must invest in digital marketing to reach customers online.

 Digital marketing can also include content marketing, referred to as inbound marketing.
 This channel may require large sums of money.
 Online SEO often pairs with content that matches search trends and keywords.
 Digital marketing funds can be used to pay freelancers or intern content creators to create blogs, edit videos, and record audio tracks.